pivotal-cf/docs-pks/backup-and-restore-intro.hbs.md

 ### Restore What Breaks

 The general approach is to restore what breaks.
 For example, if NSX crashes, you only need to restore NSX.
-If Ops Manager breaks, restore Ops Manager.
+If {{ vars.platform_name }} breaks, restore {{ vars.platform_name }}.

 The exception is a Kubernetes cluster.
 If the cluster breaks, you need to restore the cluster using BBR and the applications using Velero.
 On the NSX side, you need to create a new namespace for the restored cluster.
 Once the cluster is restored, use `kubectl` to delete the old namespace.
 This will force the creation of the NSX objects in the namespace.
 Refer to the scenarios for the TKGI cluster back up and restore for more details.